 The exhibition "Folding Concrete" is the heart of the SEAM Space in Phnom Penh.
 Carefully arranged, the individual exhibits open up an exciting dialogue with each other.

 The first of the four SEAM Spaces opened its doors in Phnom Penh, Cambodia on 10 October.
 About 150 guests followed the invitation to see "Folding Concrete" that Thursday evening.

 Nine impressive presentations were given at the kick-off symposium of Encounters with Southeast Asian Modernism in Berlin.
-See all the lectures, the introduction and the closing discussion in full length here.
+See all contributions, and the closing discussion here.